 4.4 Data is accurate and where necessary kept up to date (Accuracy).

 4.5 Data is not kept in a form which permits identification of data subjects for longer than is necessary for the purposes for which the personal data is being processed (Storage Limitation).

-4.6 Data is processed in a manner that ensures its security, using appropriate technical and organisational measures to protect against unauthorised or unlawful processing and against accidental loss, destruction or damage (Security, Integrity and Confidentiality).
+4.6 Data is processed in a manner that ensures its security, using appropriate technical and organizational measures to protect against unauthorized or unlawful processing and against accidental loss, destruction, or damage (Security, Integrity, and Confidentiality).